-The intended programme is set out in Appendix 2 but will be reviewed annually and adapted to the needs of each year group within a changing societal context.
+The intended programme is set out in Appendix 2 but will be adapted to the needs of each year group within a changing societal context.
 The needs and experiences of Year 7 now may be different to those of the current Year 11s when they were in Year 7.